TL;DR

 I see it all the time.
 Someone signs up for ChatGPT Plus because everyone else did.
 Then Claude Pro because it writes better code.
 Then Cursor because VS Code felt slow.
 Then Copilot because their company already pays for it but they forget to cancel the personal one.
 Then Perplexity because Google search got worse.

-The tricky part is they all feel different enough to justify keeping.
-ChatGPT has web browsing and image generation.
-Claude has longer context and better coding.
-Cursor has the IDE integration.
-Copilot has the inline completions.
-Each one has that one thing the others dont do.
+They all feel different enough to justify keeping, though.
+ChatGPT offers web browsing and image generation.
+Claude handles longer contexts and codes better.
+Cursor integrates into the IDE.
+Copilot gives you inline completions.
+Each tool has its niche.

-But heres the question nobody asks: is that one thing worth $240 a year?
+But is that one unique feature really worth $240 a year?

-I tracked my own stack for a month.
-Here it is:
+I tracked my own stack for a month:

 Total: $90/mo. $1,080/year.